UnevenCoder/UnevenCoder/README.md

 - 🔭 I’m currently working on developing my web dev skills :)
 - 🌱 I’m currently learning svelte
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: Earth is a planet
+- ⚡ Fun fact: We are living in a simulation

 Connect with me on :
 <br>